Superrigidity, measure equivalence, and weak Pinsker entropy: Introduction

 Suppose for now that $G$ is amenable.
 An ergodic action $\alpha$ of $G$ is said to have the {\bf Weak Pinsker Property} if for every $\epsilon >0$, the action $\alpha$ is measurably conjugate to a direct product $\alpha \cong \beta \otimes \alpha _0$, where $\beta$ is a Bernoulli shift of $G$, and the Kolmogorov-Sinai entropy of $\alpha _0$ is at most $\epsilon$.
 Since the Kolmogorov-Sinai entropy of a direct product action is the sum of the Kolmogorov-Sinai entropies of the corresponding direct factors, it follows that if $\alpha$ has the Weak Pinsker Property, then the Weak Pinsker entropy and Kolmogorov-Sinai entropy of $\alpha$ coincide.

 Resolving a long-standing question due to Jean-Paul Thouvenot \cite{Thou77}, Tim Austin recently proved that all ergodic essentially free actions of amenable groups have the Weak Pinsker Property \cite{Aust17}.
 This is a major advance in classical entropy theory.

-The Weak Pinsker Property can be generalized beyond the class of amenable groups by employing either sofic entropy or Rokhlin entropy in place of Kolmogorov-Sinai entropy (see \cite{Bow17b} for an introduction to these entropies).
+The Weak Pinsker Property can be generalized beyond the class of amenable groups by employing either sofic entropy or Rokhlin entropy in place of Kolmogorov-Sinai entropy.
+However, the paper \cite{bowen-wp} gives an example of an ergodic free group action that does not have the Weak Pinsker property (with respect to either generalization).
+In particular, for this action, the Weak Pinsker entropy is strictly less than both sofic and Rokhlin entropies.
+It would be interesting to obtain sufficient criteria for Weak Pinsker entropy to equal Rokhlin entropy, perhaps by determining when Seward's Factor Theorem \cite{MR4066472} produces a direct factor.